plihelix/wails-template-sveltekit/README.md

 * The `Yes, using Typescript syntax` option is by recommended by SkeletonUI.

-I don't see why this wouldn't be the go-to choice with most; since wails uses generated ts as well.
+Note: I don't see why this wouldn't be the go-to choice with most; since wails uses generated ts as well.
 The choices here will only matter if you open the **project** in your editor at the `/frontend`  or use their commands from within the front end folder.

 ## Here is where we can replicate the main issue people have when attempting to use Wails with SvelteKit.